Write for LWLies

 General Pitching Information

 Please put ‘PITCH’ at the start of your email subject line so we can tell what the email is about easily, along with a short summary.
 You can put your actual pitch in the email body – no need to attach it as a separate document.
 Please avoid sending more than 1-3 pitches in a single email, as this makes it quite long for editors to read.
-Your pitch should be around 100-200 words, outlining your idea, your sources (if necessary) and when the piece can be filed.
-A single sentence isn’t likely to give us enough to go on!
+Your pitch should be around 100-200 words, outlining your idea clearly, your sources (if necessary) and when the piece can be filed.
+You should be specific and include examples where necessary.

 If you are pitching a piece linked to an upcoming release, birthday, event or anniversary please include the date of this too.
-If you do not receive a reply from an editor within four days, feel free to follow up (or sooner, if it’s a particularly time-sensitive pitch.)
+If you do not receive a reply from an editor within four days, feel free to follow up (or sooner, if it’s a particularly time-sensitive pitch) but please don’t chase us every day.
 Please note we don’t work weekends or bank holidays.
 We work on a print issue 2-3 months in advance.
 Online we work 1-2 months in advance.

 All commissions are paid, so please do not offer your services for free.
 Please do not submit finished drafts for editorial consideration unless requested – we don’t have time to read them.
 We also do not accept previously published work unless by prior agreement, and we don’t really ‘assign’ pieces, so there’s no need to email us with a general offer of your writing services.